edobashira/edobashira.github.io.old/README.md

 ====================

 My name is [Paul Dixon](http://twitter.com/edobahira) I am a researcher passionate about speech recognition and finite state methods.
-Currently, I'm spending most spare programming time prepare the release [OpenDcd](http://opendcd.github.io/).

 * [OpenFst.NET](https://github.com/edobashira/OpenFst.NET) - Rewrite of OpenFst to C# for the .NET framework